top of page

 An Open Letter to the NHS

-There is a well-documented association between vulvovaginal candidiasis (thrush) and vulval nerve damage leading to vulvodynia, a chronic and often life-altering pain condition (sometimes called vestibulodynia, affecting the nerve-dense vulval vestibule).
-This relationship is consistently acknowledged across UK specialist bodies:
+There is a well-documented association between thrush and vulval nerve damage leading to vulvodynia, a chronic and often life-altering pain condition.

 “Some women have a sudden onset of symptoms following a specific event: a commonly recognised event is a severe attack of thrush followed by anti-thrush treatment.
 Once the attack of thrush settles following treatment, soreness and burning may persist as vestibulodynia.”